What’s going on with all the “algae”?

 Warmer than normal temperatures.
 This summer has been notably warmer than usual, thanks in part to a couple heat domes that we’ve endured.
 The average high temperature in July—85 degrees—was four degrees higher than the historical average of 81 degrees.
 Warmer weather also encourages plant and algae growth.

-Mingling with the algae along the banks are carpets of duckweed, which is a common lake plant that grows on the water surface and is easily identified by its very small leaves.
+Not to be confused… Mingling with the algae along the banks are carpets of duckweed, which is a common lake plant that grows on the water surface and is easily identified by its very small leaves.
 Because of its “green mat” appearance, duckweed is often mistaken for algae growth.
 But, in fact, it’s a common water plant that’s good for our lake because it helps absorb the nutrients that algae thrives on.

 Curly leafed pondweed is an invasive plant that roots at the bottom of the lake and grows to the top.
 It’s hard to eradicate.